Hyacinto/online_calculator_test/readme.md

 - **sound.py**: Contains functions to record audio.
 - **test_calculator.py**: Contains the test cases for the calculator.
 - **transform.py**: Contains functions to perform speech recognition on recorded audio.
-- **.vscode/settings.json**: Contains VSCode settings for the project.

 ## Setup